gautamjajoo/gautamjajoo.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

 Hey folks!
-I am Gautam Jajoo, currently building a startup where we are tackling one of the hardest problems in AI i.e. making time align with context so machines can reason, forecast, and predict the world better.
-I am quite fascinated by building something that can understand the underlying concepts of world better.
-I love building things at the intersection of tech, business, and research.
+I am Gautam Jajoo, currently building a startup where we are tackling one of the hard problems in AI i.e. <b>making time align with context so machines can reason, forecast, and predict the world better</b>.
+I am quite <b>fascinated</b> by building something that can understand the underlying concepts of world better.
+I love building things at the intersection of tech, finance, and research.

 <b>Education:</b> B.E.
 Computer Science & M.Sc.
 Economics, BITS Pilani